-Recognized as one of Seoul’s premium city-parks, a magnificent sight of giant cherry blossom trees can be found at Seoul Forest.
+Recognized as one of Seoul’s premium city parks, a magnificent sight of giant cherry blossom trees can be found at Seoul Forest.
 Visitors to the park are welcome to enjoy a light walk or a picnic under the gently fluttering cherry blossoms.
-Don’t miss your chance to get to see deer and observe butterflies at the Ecological Forest while at the park.
+Don’t miss your chance to see deer and observe butterflies at the Ecological Forest while at the park.

 ☞ Address: 273, Ttukseom-ro, Seongdong-gu, Seoul (more info)

 Children’s Grand Park is considered to be most stunning during springtime when cherry blossoms are in full bloom.
 In addition, other attractions such as the zoo and the botanical garden found within the park offer more to see, making the park a perfect picnic spot.
 Snacks for sale can be found at every corner and full meals are also available at the park’s cafeteria.

 ☞ Address: 216, Neungdong-ro, Gwangjin-gu, Seoul (more info)

 Every spring, Seokchonhosu Lake boasts a splendid view of approximately 300,000 cherry blossoms and wild flowers in bloom.
 In particular, the sight of Lotte World nestled in the middle of Seokchonhosu Lake creates a fairy tale-like picture.
 The annual Seokchonhosu Lake Cherry Blossom Festival is also held here, offering various events and programs for visitors to enjoy.

 ☞ Address: 180, Jamsil-ro, Songpa-gu, Seoul (more info)